Sewer56/DearImguiSharp/README.md

 - Vanilla
 	- No redefinitions of method names etc.
 	- Makes it easy to use original C++ documentation for learning the library.

+This is a minimal effort wrapper.
+Just the essentials to get going.

 ## Usage